ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## A First Project

+Let's begin the simplest project with Dune and OCaml, just to see how it works.
+Navigate into a practice directory, as we'll be creating new projects below.

-Let's begin the simplest project with Dune and OCaml.
-We ask `dune` to initialize a new project, and then change into the created directory:
+First, we ask `dune` to
+initialize a new project, and then change into the created directory.
+As usual, the line beneath the command is the desired output:

 ```
 $ dune init proj helloworld